n1kito/Philosophers/README.md

 2. Check and parse arguments
 3. Assign main t_rules variables with corresponding arguments.
 4. Initialize mutex.
-5. Correctly link the t_philo & t_rules structures (every t_philo node is indexed in t_rules, and all t_philos contain a link to rules)
+5. Correctly link the t_philo & t_rules structures (every t_philo node is indexed in t_rules, and all t_philos contain a link to rules_ptr)
-6.
+6. Start routine.

 # Error Checking